 demanding an articulate grasp of life in a globalizing environment.

-A student electing the Human Sciences in the Contemporary World concentration will
+A student electing the Human and Social Sciences concentration will take (1) HUSC

-take (1) HUSC 3331: Conceptual Foundations of the Human Sciences, and (2) at least
+3331: Conceptual Foundations of the Human Sciences, and (2) at least three other three-hour

 - HUSC 2301.
 The World in the Twenty-First Century.